-Check out which companies are making headlines after the bell Thursday.
+Companies making headlines after the bell Thursday:

 Some of Thursday's midday movers:

 Argentina nears default, and somewhat counter-intuitively, debt defaults historically are good for a nation's stocks.

 When it comes to what investors think will spoil the 6-year-old bull market, most point directly to the Federal Reserve.

 As stocks spiral lower and bond yields tick higher, strategists say the dollar may finally be getting ready to flex some muscle.

 GE's credit card unit, Synchrony Financial, raised $2.88 billion in its stock debut, making it the largest IPO of the year so far.

 The stock market could suffer further declines should one of three major things happen Thursday, veteran trader Art Cashin says.